• Skip to primary navigation

 The original recipes calls for pineapple juice, usually the store bought kind which is made from concentrate, condensed milk made from cows milk, vanilla and nutmeg.

-My recipe is a complete overhaul I used fresh pineapple, my vegan condensed coconut milk and nutmeg.
+My recipe is a complete overhaul I used fresh pineapple, my Steps 1-6 making the punch

 Do I have to use fresh pineapple to make Jamaican sexy juice?